Specification Tests for the Propensity Score: Asymptotic theory

 \section{Asymptotic theory}

-In this section, we establish the asymptotic distribution of the projection-based empirical process $\hat{R}_{w,n}^{p}(u)$ under the null hypothesis $H_{0}$, under the fixed alternative hypothesis $H_{1}$, which is the negation of (\ref{equiv}), and under a sequence of local alternatives that converges to $H_{0}$ at the parametric rate $n^{-1/2}$, $n$ being the sample size.
-In addition, we show that critical values can be computed with the assistance of a multiplier-type bootstrap that is easy to implement.
+In this section, we establish the asymptotic behavior of the projection-based empirical process $\hat{R}_{n}^{p}(u)$ under the null hypothesis $H_{0}$, under the fixed alternative hypothesis $H_{1}$, which is the negation of (\ref{equiv}), and under a sequence of local alternatives $ H_{1n}$ that converges to $H_{0}$ at the parametric rate $n^{-1/2}$, $n$ being the sample size.
+We also characterize classes of alternative hypotheses against which our tests have no power, and argue that such classes are rather exceptional.
+Finally, we show that critical values can be computed with the assistance of a multiplier-type bootstrap that is easy to implement.